This Day In Literary History

-On July 19th, 1898, the legendary French novelist Emile Zola was forced to flee France to escape imprisonment after being convicted of libel.
+On July 19th, 1898, the legendary French writer Emile Zola was forced to flee France to escape imprisonment after being convicted of libel.

 Emile Zola was born in Paris in 1840.
 He rose from humble working class roots to become one of France's greatest writers.
 Though he became wealthy, he never forgot his roots.
 A lifelong socialist, he was also a leading figure in the intellectual movement of his time.